paulstothard/document-builder/README.md

 There are several options that can be passed to `document-builder.py`:

 * `--assignment` - parse specially formatted "assignment" Markdown documents to generate assignment and assignment key PDFs.
-See the `sample-project-assignments` folder for examples.
+See the `sample-project-assignment` folder for examples.
 * `--data` - generate the `.tar.gz` files to share and exit without regenerating the final documents.
 * `--force` - regenerate all output files even if they already exist and the source files have not changed.
 * `--remove` - remove all generated files from the project intermediate folders and exit.
 This is useful if you have removed or renamed document folders and want to remove the corresponding output files.
 This option will not remove files from the final output folder(s).